 (3) From the date of the transfer the person to whom the certificate of approval has been transferred shall, in respect of the certificate of approval be entitled to all rights and privileges under and be responsible for all liabilities, responsibilities, duties and penalties under these regulations in the same manner as the original applicant.

-[Regulation 329 inserted in Gazette 7 Sep 1955 p.
-2148; amended in Gazette 23 Dec 1994 p.
+[Regulation 329 inserted: Gazette 7 Sep 1955 p.
+2148; amended: Gazette 23 Dec 1994 p.
 7125 and 7131.]

 330. Lost or destroyed certificates of approval